Physical measures for mostly sectional expanding flows: Introduction and statement of results

 \subsubsection{Asymptotical sectional-hyperbolicity}

-A compact invariant partially hyperbolic set $\Lambda$ of a vector field $G$ whose singularities are hyperbolic, is \emph{asymptotically sectional-hyperbolic} if the center-unstable subbundle is eventually asymptotically sectional expanding outside the stable manifold of the singularities.
-That is,
+A compact invariant partially hyperbolic set $\Lambda$ of a vector field $G$ whose equilibria are hyperbolic, is \emph{asymptotically sectional-hyperbolic} (ASH) if the center-unstable subbundle is eventually asymptotically sectional expanding outside the stable manifold of the equilibria.
+That is, there exists $c_*>0$ so that